romero927/rust-simple_blockchain/README.md

 - Simple example for building a blockchain in Rust.
 - Forked by Kyle Romero from https://github.com/zupzup/rust-blockchain-example.
 - No new code has currently been written; I am using this project to understand Rust, Rust Runner IDE, and Blockchain concepts.
+- Note: I built this on Windows 10, and had to add an environment variable for RUST_LOG=info for the console display to work correctly.
+I could then start with cargo run.

 Start using